 - An invoice of publication costs from the publisher

 Applications may be submitted at any time by completing the MBPA Application.

 Please allow 2-3 weeks for applications to be processed.
 Each faculty cannot apply for the MBPA more than once during the same academic year.
 Additionally, the MBPA will not be granted more than once for the same project.
 Awarded funds must be used during the same academic year.
 In the event the publication amount exceeds $2000, departmental FREP can also be requested for publication expenses for the portion not covered by the MBPA request.
-Please note, applications will be reviewed until the budget is expended.
+In coordination with the Office of Research, FAS will offset the cost of the program to permit a second round of submissions in the 2024 spring term to all eligible applicants.
+Please note, all applications will be reviewed until the budget is expended.